ArturColen/JS-Challenge/README.md

 * `CSS:` Page styling
 * `JavaScript:` Page dynamics

-# Observation
-These programs are designed to be accessed on computers (they are not responsive), so if used on mobile devices, some functions will not run.

 # 📁 Projects access
 You can [access the source code](https://github.com/ArturColen/JS-Challenge).

+**Observation:** These programs are designed to be accessed on computers (they are not responsive), so if used on mobile devices, some functions will not run.